Mzi Mahola: Biography

-Mahola has conducted many poetry workshops in various venues around the country.
-He has also adjudicated in many competitions including the works of Port Elizabeth poets who took part in the twinning of the two cities of Goteborg (Sweden) and Port Elizabeth, South Africa.
+Mahola conducted many poetry workshops in various venues around the country.
+He also adjudicated in many competitions including the works of Port Elizabeth poets who took part in the twinning of the two cities of Goteborg (Sweden) and Port Elizabeth, South Africa.
 This intercity twinning project resulted in the exchange visits of young writers between the two cities in 2000.

 His first poetry volume Strange Things (Snailpress 1994) was selected to represent South Africa in the World Book Fair in Geneva in 1995.
 His second poetry book of verse, When Rains Come (Carapace 2000) won the Olive Schreiner Literary award for 2000-01 under the auspices of Wits English Academy.
 In 2004 he represented South African writers in Glasgow in a symposium between writers of the two countries to celebrate South Africa’s tenth anniversary of democracy.
 In 2006, Mahola took part in the International Africa Poetry Festival.
 In 2008 he represented the Eastern Cape in a cultural week in Athens.